What Should Humidity Be in a House with Air Conditioning? 30-50% Always!

 What you don’t know is that the high moisture content in the air is making you feel hotter.

 Your air conditioner works extra hard to give you a certain level of comfort.
 But it is not supposed to do that.
-High humidity cooling does not work very well especially in the high summer temperatures.
+High-humidity cooling does not work very well, especially in high summer temperatures.

 Overall, forcing your air conditioner to work too hard in high humidity shortens its life span a great deal.
 To avoid this, just buy a dehumidifier and an air conditioner.

 The air conditioner also uses electricity, so it can rack up your bills if you run it too often.

 The air conditioner is designed to sense when the indoor temperature is too high, and then it automatically switches on to cool the air.

 To do this, it has a thermostat.
 When it starts working to cool the indoor air, it will remove just a small amount of moisture from your indoor air.
 This will not make a difference in your indoor humidity.

 Do not rely on your air conditioner’s humidity setting because it will not help matters at all.
 However, it is quite alright to run a dehumidifier and an air conditioner simultaneously in the same room.

 A dehumidifier blows hot air into the room, but this is not enough to cause the air conditioner to turn on.